Philip Melanchthon: Controversies in the 1550s

-But all his caution and reservation did not hinder his opponents from continually working against him, accusing him of synergism and Zwinglianism.
-At the Colloquy of Worms in 1557 which he attended only reluctantly, the adherents of Flacius and the Saxon theologians tried to avenge themselves by thoroughly humiliating Melanchthon, in agreement with the malicious desire of the Catholics to condemn all heretics, especially those who had departed from the Augsburg Confession, before the beginning of the conference.
-As this was directed against Melanchthon himself, he protested, so that his opponents left, greatly to the satisfaction of the Catholics who now broke off the colloquy, throwing all blame upon the Protestants.
-The Reformation in the sixteenth century did not experience a greater insult, as Friedrich Nietzsche says.
-Nevertheless, Melanchthon persevered in his efforts for the peace of the church, suggesting a synod of the Evangelical party and drawing up for the same purpose the Frankfurt Recess, which he defended later against the attacks of his enemies.
+His opponents continued to go against him, accusing him of synergism and Zwinglianism.
+At the Colloquy of Worms in 1557 which he had reluctantly attended, the adherents of Flacius and the Saxon theologians tried to humiliate him as a heretic.
+Melanchthon persevered in his efforts for the peace of the church, suggesting a synod of the Evangelical party and drawing up the Frankfurt Recess, which he defended later against attacks.

-More than anything else the controversies on the Lord's Supper embittered the last years of his life.
-The renewal of this dispute was due to the victory in the Reformed Church of the Calvinistic doctrine and its influence upon Germany.
-To its tenets Melanchthon never gave his assent, nor did he use its characteristic formulas.
-The personal presence and self-impartation of Christ in the Lord's Supper were especially important for Melanchthon; but he did not definitely state how body and blood are related to this.
+The controversies on the Lord's Supper embittered the last years of his life.
+The renewal of this dispute was due to the growing acceptance of Calvinistic doctrine and its influence upon Germany.
+He never agreed with this, and the personal presence and self-impartation of Christ in the Lord's Supper were especially important for him, although he did not definitely state how body and blood are related to this.
 Although rejecting the physical act of mastication, he nevertheless assumed the real presence of the body of Christ and therefore also a real self-impartation.
-Melanchthon differed from John Calvin also in emphasizing the relation of the Lord's Supper to justification.
+He also differed from Calvin in emphasizing the relation of the Lord's Supper to justification.